ChifiSource/ParametricProcessScheduler.jl/README.md

 3 _ _ cmd args ...
 ```
 Configuration files also have the ability to load modules into `mod` for multi-threading; when using functions and modules across multiple threads, it will be essential that we `use` those modules or `include` them from files before starting.
 For more information, see [threading](#threading).
-We load in our dependencies using `activate`, `using`, and `include` lines
+We load in our dependencies using `activate`, `using`, and `include` lines.
 ```julia
 # sample config
 # activates our environment